Zynga: Zynga.org

 In 2009, Zynga started a nonprofit organization, Zynga.org, in charge of incorporating charitable contributions into its games such as FarmVille.
 As of 2015, Zynga.org efforts have raised $20 million for international humanitarian relief efforts and philanthropic initiatives.

 Relationship with Facebook

 On July 18, 2011, Zynga filed an addendum to its Form S-1 detailing its relationship with Facebook, including the 2010 five-year agreement to use Facebook credits exclusively.

-On October 11, 2011, Zynga announced plans to create their own platform on which users can play the company's games.
+On October 11, 2011, Zynga announced plans to create its own platform on which users can play the company's games.
 It was Zynga's first major step away from the social media giant.

 At one point during 2011, Zynga made up 19 percent of Facebook's revenue, partly because of the special mutually beneficial relationship between the two companies.

 In November 2012, Facebook ended its special agreement with Zynga.
 Effective March 31, 2013, Zynga was bound by the standard Facebook Platform policies.

 In May 2017, Zynga launched Words with Friends on Facebook's newly launched platform Instant Games, on Facebook's Messenger instant messaging app.